-In the 2019-2020 academic year, the Guided Pathways Steering Committee and the Learning Assessment Committee (LAC) began discussing ways to both examine programmatic learning and meet the state expectations for colleges to foster teaching and learning as more studentready.
-The LAC has invited the CAGP faculty coordinator to present at the LAC and to share the new state expectations in order for LAC to consider development of program learning outcomes that better align with the College's efforts to develop meta-majors (AIP4.8).
+In the 2019-2020 academic year, the Guided Pathways Steering Committee and the LAC began discussing ways to both examine programmatic learning and meet the state expectations for colleges to foster teaching and learning to align with student needs.
+The LAC has invited the Guided Pathways Faculty Coordinator to present at the LAC and to share the new state expectations in order for LAC to consider development of program learning outcomes that better align with the College's efforts to develop meta-majors (AIP4.6).

-In addition, the Guided Pathways Steering Committee includes in its membership a representative from the LAC, currently fulfilled by the Dean of PRIE, who regularly attends the Guided Pathways Steering Committee meetings to participate in greater pathway discussions and to bring decisions and communications back to LAC (AIP4.9).
+In addition, the Guided Pathways Steering Committee includes in its membership a representative from the LAC, currently fulfilled by the Dean of PRIE, who regularly attends the Guided Pathways Steering Committee meetings to participate in greater pathway discussions and to bring decisions and communications back to LAC (AIP4.7).
 The College will continue these discussions and dialogue in the 2020-2021 academic year.